Liskeard and Caradon Railway: A struggle for new income – and survival – from 1882

-The Liskeard and Caradon Railway Bill passed its third reading in the House of Commons on 26 June 1882 and received the Prince of Wales (as Duke of Cornwall) consent for seven more branches, totalling 12 miles.
-Two of these had already been built: the Phoenix Mine line and the Kilmar Junction Railway; as they crossed moorland, it is likely that the formality had not previously been thought necessary.
+The Liskeard and Caradon Railway Bill passed its third reading in the House of Commons on 26 June 1882 and received the Prince of Wales' (as Duke of Cornwall) consent for seven more branches, totalling 12 miles.
+Two of these had already been built: a railway at the Phoenix Mine and the Kilmar Junction Railway; as they crossed moorland it is likely that the formality had not previously been thought necessary.
 It became the Liskeard and Caradon Railway Act 1882 (45 & 46 Vict. c. cxi).

 An extension of over five miles to Trewint, near Altarnun, was planned, possibly to be extended to Camelford or Launceston, as a reaction to feared incursion into the area by other railways, and to open up mineral extraction in the area.
 The line was to cost £15,000 and the hoped-for subscription to fund the capital expenditure was not forthcoming.
 The L&CR plainly did not have the financial resources to construct such a line, and only a couple of miles of earthworks were constructed before being abandoned.
 The earthworks are clearly shown, labelled "Dismtd Rly" near Smallacombe on the 1:25,000 Ordnance Survey map.

 Other lines authorised by the act included a connection from Moorswater to Liskeard; this too was not built, and the only new line authorised and actually built was a 400-yard connection at Rillaton (just north of Minions), providing a proper connection between the Kilmar Junction line and the Cheesewring line.
 Prior to this, and since the closure of the Gonamena incline, trains from Cheesewring Quarry to Moorswater had to reverse in Minions village and again on the Phoenix line.
 The reversal at Minions blocked the main street and had led to complaints.